Your employees’ rights and responsibilities for parental leave

 Ability to share the primary carer leave and extended leave up to a total of 52 weeks

-For employees with 6-12 months' service (averaging at least 10 hours weekly):
+For employees with 6 months or more service, averaging at least 10 hours a week:

 1 week of unpaid partner leave